-- 3. Each MCO shall offer its enrollees, to the extent possible, freedom of choice among participating providers.
+- 2. A TennCare enrollee may change MCOs one (1) time within the initial forty-five (45) calendar days (inclusive of mail time) from the date of the letter informing him of his MCO assignment, if there is another MCO in the enrollee's Grand Division that is currently permitted by the Bureau to accept new enrollees.
+No additional changes will be allowed except as otherwise specified in these rules.
+An enrollee shall remain a member of the designated plan until he is given an opportunity to change once each year during an annual change period.
+The annual change period will occur each year in March for enrollees in West Tennessee, in May for enrollees in Middle Tennessee, and in July for enrollees in East Tennessee.
+Thereafter, an MCO change is permitted only during an annual change period, unless the Bureau authorizes a change as the result of the resolution of an appeal requesting a "hardship" reassignment as specified in paragraph (2)(b) below.
+When an enrollee changes MCOs, the enrollee's medical care will be the responsibility of the current MCO until he is enrolled in the requested MCO. - 3.
+Each MCO shall offer its enrollees, to the extent possible, freedom of choice among participating providers.
 If after notification of enrollment the enrollee has not chosen a primary care provider, one will be selected for him by the MCO.
 The period during which an enrollee may choose his primary care provider shall not be less than fifteen (15) calendar days. - 4.
 In the event a pregnant woman entering an MCO's plan is receiving medically necessary prenatal care the day before enrollment, the MCO shall be responsible for the costs of continuation of such medically necessary services, without any form of prior approval and without regard to whether such services are being provided within or outside the MCO's provider network until such time as the MCO can reasonably transfer the enrollee to a service and/or network provider without impeding service delivery that might be harmful to the enrollee's health.

-In the event a pregnant woman entering the MCO's plan is in her second or third trimester of pregnancy and is receiving medically necessary prenatal care services the day before enrollment, the MCO shall be responsible for providing continued access to the provider (regardless of network affiliation) through the post-partum period.
-Reimbursement to an out-of-network provider shall be as set out in rule 1200-13-14-.08.
+In the event a pregnant woman entering the MCO's plan is in her second or third trimester of pregnancy and is receiving medically necessary prenatal care services the day before enrollment, the MCO shall be responsible for providing continued access to the provider (regardless of network affiliation) through the postpartum period.
+Reimbursement to an out-of-network provider shall be as set out in rule 1200-13-13-.08.